ishaansinghsteve/massachusetts-general-hospital-operational-and-financial-insights/README.md

 2. Check the raw CSV files to understand the original data.

-3. Check the Denormalized CSv file to see the final table structure.
+3. Check the Denormalized CSV file to see the final table structure.

 4. Refer to the MySQL scripts to see the data cleaning and denormalization logic.